djgogo/aqua_note_3.3/README.md

-# Joyful Development with Symfony
+# Symfony App 3.3

-Well hi there!
 This repository holds the code and script for the Symfony course on KnpUniversity.

 ## Setup

-If you've just downloaded the code, congratulations!

 To get it working, follow these steps: